-Figure 94 Editing a configuration file
+Figure 106.
+Editing a configuration file

-Whenever the textual page is edited the on-the-fly parser is run within one second and the contents of graphical pages get updated; however, to save the contents of the graphical pages (and to execute the on-the-fly parser on them) pressing the buttons Ctrl +S is required.
-Please note that the content of the textual page is also updated when it becomes active.
+Whenever the textual page is edited the on-the-fly parser is run within one second and the contents of graphical pages get updated; however, to save the contents of the graphical pages (and to execute the on-the-fly parser on them) pressing the buttons Ctrl+S is required.

++ NOTE: The content of the textual page is also updated when it becomes active.
 The example on the figure below shows an error detected.